tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 Creation
 -
-A dataset can be constructed from a list of constant tensors as in the following example:
+A dataset can be constructed from a list of constant tensors using `Dataset.fromTensorSlices( ... )` as follows:

 ```java
 // Declare dataset components as arrays.